jianfenkezhan/express-combojs/README.md

 In order to you test, i provide a example for you.

-then, you can git clone to test.
+then, you can git clone to test...

 ```
 $ git clone